SILHOUETTE, THE ANCIENT ART

 Welcome photo ninja, to this not-so-secret guide on how to do silhouette photography.

-For the lost souls who somehow stumbled on this guide and have absolutely no idea what a silhouette is – It is nothing more than just an outline of a solid figure, and example above.
+For the lost souls who somehow stumbled on this guide and have absolutely no idea what a silhouette is – It is nothing more than just an outline of a solid figure, and there are many examples below.

 Some people may think that silhouette photography is an advanced technique and requires “special” equipment… but it is not.